AMR-genomics-hackathon-2026/AMR_Lite/README.md

 This tool is provided for **research and educational purposes only**.
 It is not intended for clinical diagnosis or treatment decisions.
 Always consult clinical microbiology guidelines and certified diagnostic laboratories for clinical or therapeutic guidance.

 ---

-**Questions or Feedback?** Open an issue or contact the maintainers.